squeek502/BWAPI-Lua/docs/source/api/differences.rst

    end

-SetContainer implemenations (Unitset, Playerset, etc)
+SetContainer implementations (Unitset, Playerset, etc)
 -----------------------------------------------------

 The set can be iterated one of two ways: